NabilNYMansour/Neuro-Gambit/README.md

 Afterwards, you can head into the `playing.ipynb` notebook and run the first 2 cells.
 You will be able to directly play with the AI in the notebook.

+**Note** that you can only run this code on Linux as some libraries don't work on windows.

 ---
 ## Final thoughts
 This project was an experiment and a way to learn how to utilize the pytorch library and how to make use of transfer learning.
 It was, however, a failure in terms of the goal that we were trying to achieve.
-The models, regardless of how we tried, kept on overfitting with where the cut out point seemed to be with a `train loss =~ 0.3` and a `validation loss =~ 0.375`.
+The models, regardless of how we tried, kept on overfitting where the cut out point seemed to always be with a `train loss =~ 0.3` and a `validation loss =~ 0.375`.

-Any attempt of trying to avoid the overfitting seemed to fail and the most likely reason could have been that the input data shape itself did not warrent good generalization.
+Any attempt of trying to avoid the overfitting seemed to fail and the most likely reason could have been that the input data shape itself did not warrent good generalization and that the general approach of seperating the moves from the game could remove some vital generalization.

+The methods used to avoid overfitting are L2 regularization, dropout neurons and early stopping.

 However, the model does seem to be defending correctly at times and capturing correctly as well.
 However, that could be simple chance as these classical defense and attack moves are just so common that it probably memorized it in its training.
+In other words, the model starts to fail and hang pieces the more obscure moves you make.